 The type of file determines the medium on which the file is located (e.g., disk or network) and, hence, which internal device driver is used by CFITSIO to read and/or write the file.
-Currently supported types are file:// - file on local magnetic disk (default) ftp:// - a readonly file accessed with the anonymous FTP protocol.
-It also supports ftp://username:password@hostname/ for accessing password-protected ftp sites. http:// - a readonly file accessed with the HTTP protocol.
+Currently supported types are

+''' file:// - file on local magnetic disk (default) ftp:// - a readonly file accessed with the anonymous FTP protocol.
+It also supports ftp://username:password@hostname/... for accessing password-protected ftp sites. http:// - a readonly file accessed with the HTTP protocol.
 It supports username:password just like the ftp driver.
-Proxy HTTP servers are supported using the http_proxy environment variable (see following note). root:// - uses the CERN root protocol for writing as well as reading files over the network. shmem:// - opens or creates a file which persists in the computer's shared memory. mem:// - opens a temporary file in core memory.
-The file disappears when the program exits so this is mainly useful for test purposes when a permanent output file is not desired.
+Proxy HTTP servers are supported using the http_proxy environment variable (see following note). stream:// - special driver to read an input FITS file from the stdin stream, and/or write an output FITS file to the stdout stream.
+This driver is fragile and has limited functionality (see the following note). gsiftp:// - access files on a computational grid using the gridftp protocol in the Globus toolkit (see following note). root:// - uses the CERN root protocol for writing as well as reading files over the network. shmem:// - opens or creates a file which persists in the computer's shared memory. mem:// - opens a temporary file in core memory.
+The file disappears when the program exits so this is mainly useful for test purposes when a permanent output file is not desired. '''